 As with all of Chase’s Southwest cards, the Southwest Priority Card is subject to Chase's 5/24 Policy, which restricts the approval of new Chase rewards cards to applicants with less than five new personal credit card accounts, from any provider, opened in the previous 24 months.
 If you already hold a consumer Southwest card, or you’ve received a new cardmember bonus in the previous 24 months, you’re not eligible for the welcome bonus on the Southwest Priority Card.

 “The product is not available to either (i) current Cardmembers of any Southwest Rapids Rewards® Credit Card, or (ii) previous Cardmembers of any Southwest Rapid Rewards Credit Card who received a new Cardmember bonus within the last 24 months.
 This does not apply to Cardmembers of the Southwest Rapid Rewards Business Card and Employee Credit Card products.”

 When rumors surfaced of a premium Southwest co-brand card on the horizon, there was speculation that it would offer top-end perks, such as lounge access, and sport a top-end annual fee.
 The reality is that this card is more an evolution of the existing Southwest Premier Card, aimed squarely at travelers loyal to Rapid Rewards, or that fly Southwest enough to justify the higher annual fee which I’d say covers the majority of Southwest loyalists.

-The Southwest Priority Card comes with a welcome bonus of a Companion Pass and 30,000 points, 7,500-anniversary points, 4x Upgraded Boarding credits each year, and a $75 annual Southwest travel credit, which includes purchased airfare.
+The Southwest Priority Card comes with a welcome bonus of 40,000 points, 7,500-anniversary points, 4x Upgraded Boarding credits each year, and a $75 annual Southwest travel credit, which includes purchased airfare.